szymczdm/chickenize-js/README.md

  - `imgFilenames` - The source file names within the sourceDir (or elsewhere if imgSourceDir is set to '') to be used for replacing images.
 Defaults to `['chicken1.png', 'chicken2.png']`
 }

-**Note:** I do not have any public domain / shareable chicken images at this time, so you will need to ensure you provide your own if using `replaceImages` and `replaceIFrames`.
+**Note:** Chickenize comes with two public-domain chicken images at this time, but you can also provide your own when using `replaceImages` and `replaceIFrames` by changing the imgFilenames config.

 # Have fun!

-This was a weekend project I made to help teach some friends some JS concepts.
+This was a short project I made on a weekend to help teach some friends some JS concepts.
 Hopefully you can have fun with it too!

 Contributions are welcome!
+Feel free to file issues or open pull requests if you want to contribute.